lancs-gridpp/gridmon/README.md

 The following keys are recognized:

 - `building`, `room`, `rack`, `level` &ndash; These strings appear as labels in `machine_metadata`, and can be used to describe the location of the machine.
+- `drive_layout` &ndash; This string appears as label `dloid` in a metric `machine_drive_layout`, and should be used to map drive device paths to physical ports/slots/sockets on the host.
 - `interfaces` &ndash; This describes interfaces present on the node.
   IP addresses or DNS names are keys, and the values are maps with the following keys:
   - `device` &ndash; the internal device name, such as `eth0`